 A fairly straight track through the moors for over a mile, it was at this point I got flashbacks of The Hound of the Baskervilles.
+This track over Cold Moor was part of the Chop Gate, Hasty Bank and The Wainstones,

 This pic below is of the route back to Lordstones, following the treeline up the hill.
-I often try to pre-empt the map-reading by looking ahead at the view to see where I'm thinking the route will be.
+I often try to pre-empt the map-reading by looking ahead at the view to see where the route will be.

+At the southern end of Cold Moor its a right turn, west back to Lordstones.
 Finding the path down into the valley was a little tricky due to burning.

 After possibly using a path to descend into the valley and away from the moors the path was blocked by a barbed wire fence.
 Nothing a quick bit of climbing could stop.